TechDudie/Lexington/README.md

 # Lexington
 The Lexington Language.

-Planned to be high level and to me written partially in Lua, C, and Python.
+Planned to be ANY level and to be written partially in Lua, C, and Python.

 Currently in development.

+# *NOTE: COMPILE, RUN, OR EDIT AT YOUR OWN RISK UNTIL FIRST STABLE BUILD IS RELEASED.*